Createdd/Writing/2021/articles/dockerizeWebscraping.md

 CMD ["gunicorn", "--bind", "0.0.0.0:8080","--timeout", "90", "app:app"]
 ```

+Note the section on installing chrome and chromedriver.

 When you scrape larger sites or data you might run into a **timeout error**.
 That's why we add the '"--timeout", "90"' flag in the Dockerfile CMD section.